Skip to content

 1. Ask for permission

-Asking the prospect for permission to send a voice note is a great way to gauge interest and take any potential sting out of cold outreach.
-She explains:
+Asking the prospect for permission to send a voice note is a great way to gauge interest.
+It can also take the sting out of cold outreach.
+She said:

-“Recently, Maddy Hopkins, one of our SDRs, suggested that instead of just sending a voice note, we asked for permission.
+“Recently, Maddy Hopkins, one of our SDRs, suggested that instead of just sending a voice note, we ask for permission.
 This is something we do on the phone.

 “So I would say, great to connect.
 Do you mind if I send a voice note?
 [If they say yes], then I’ll send one straight after we connect.”